cloudmesh/client/docs/source/old.rst

-                --group=GROUP          give the group name of server --image=IMAGE_OR_ID    give the name or id of the image --key=KEY        spicfy a key to use, input a string which is the full path to the public key file --user=USER      give the user name of the server that you want to use to login
+                --group=GROUP          give the group name of server --image=IMAGE_OR_ID    give the name or id of the image --key=KEY        spicfy a key to use, input a string which is the full path to the public key file [deafult: ~/.ssh/id_rsa.pb]
+                --user=USER      give the user name of the server that you want to use to login
                 --name=NAME      give the name of the virtual machine